Important retirement factors to consider when preparing for retirement

 This is a critical consideration for any retiree.
 It’s inevitable that you will need medical treatment at some point during retirement.
 There are two important aspects to think about regarding medical care: its cost and its quality.

-In some countries, such as Malaysia, you may find high quality health care at fairly low costs.
+In some countries, such as Malaysia, you may find high-quality health care at fairly low costs.
 Spain also has a high-quality mix of both national and private healthcare providers.
 In others, such as some Central and South American countries, you’ll find that the prices are low, but the quality may not be up to par.
 Also, check with your health insurance provider to see what they will and will not cover in foreign countries.

 Access to friends and family.

 You’ll likely want to have access to your friends and family in your home country.
 This could be especially true if you have grandchildren.
 How difficult will it be to travel between your new country and your home country?
 Is it just a train journey?
-Or do you need to take a plane half way around the world?
+Or do you need to take a plane halfway around the world?

 If travel between the two will be costly, consider how that distance will affect your emotional well-being.
 Many retirees pack up and move and say they’re never coming back, but then they soon find that they miss old friends and family.
 Would you really be OK with seeing your loved ones only once or twice a year?
-This is one of those retirement factors that needs to be given lots of thought.
+This is one of those retirement factors that need to be given lots of thought.

-It’s on of the more easily overlooked retirement factors as the world has become so globalised that you can often find people who speak almost any language in nearly any country.
+It’s one of the more easily overlooked retirement factors as the world has become so globalised that you can often find people who speak almost any language in nearly any country.
 Of course, English is usually spoken in some capacity everywhere, and Spanish is also widely used.

 However, you may need to learn the native language for basic tasks like food shopping, dining out, and other recreational activities.
 Do you want to learn a new language?
 If not, you should probably look for a country where your language is widely used.